A Complete Guide to Software Development 2021

 - Obtaining Requirements: The process of communicating with users to determine what their actual requirements are.
 This is also called requirements gathering.

 - Analyzing Requirements: The process of resolving whether the affirmed requirements are unclear, vague, inadequate or conflicting, and then resolving these issues.

 - Requirements Modeling: Requirements might be documented in various forms.
-Most common among that are natural-language documents, use case, user stories, or process specifications.
+Most common among those are natural-language documents, use cases, user stories, or process specifications.

 - Review and retrospective: Team members speculate on what happened in the iteration and identifies actions for improvement going forward.

 Requirements Analysis is a team effort that requires a combination of hardware, software, engineering expertise as well as skills in dealing with people.

 Here are the main activities involved in requirement analysis:

 - Establish a schedule and constraints.

 Requirement analysis helps organizations to ascertain the actual needs of stakeholders.
 At the same time, it enables the development team to communicate with stakeholders in a language they understand (like charts, models, flowcharts) instead of pages of text.